 ” I embarked on the journey of creating this magazine in order to help tackle the issue of mental health among college students by providing an outlet for students to express themselves.
 I wanted this magazine to raise awareness to mental health and mental illness and be a place for students to share their stories and remind other students that they are not alone in their struggles” (Editor’s Note – Muftiat Ongunsanya)

 the TOTUS Spoken Word Experience is a course offered by Dr. Naliyah Kaya at the University of Maryland, College Park.
 She teaches students to find their voice through poetry, prose and performance.
 It is through this space that I reignited my love of writing poems.

-If you cannot find the full-text send me an email at email@example.com.
+If you cannot find the full-text in an accessible format send me an email at firstname.lastname@example.org.